Girls Rock n Roll Retreat

 If my camper has some time conflicts during the week of camp (unpredictable/unmanageable transportation schedule, sports, vacation, etc), can they still attend?

-We ask campers to fully commit to being at camp for the entire week which is 9am-4:30pm Mon-Thurs and 9am-8pm Friday.
-This commitment includes reliable camper transportation and timely parental/guardian drop-off and pick-up schedule.
+We ask campers to fully commit to being at camp for the entire week which is 9am-4:30pm Mon-Thurs and 9am-8pm Friday, which includes the grand finale of the entire week; the Friday night showcase concerts!
+This attendance commitment includes reliable camper transportation and timely parental/guardian drop-off and pick-up schedule.
 When campers are put into bands, and much like any other kind of team, they all count on each other to be at all their band rehearsals and both the final concerts, which is the culmination of the entire week of camp.
-If one band member is missing or is late, it makes it difficult for the rest of the band to move forward, and we feel that is not fair to the other campers.
-If your camper would need to miss any part of camp, we kindly ask that you register them for another session where they can attend the whole time.
+If one band member is missing or is late for daily rehearsals, it makes it difficult for the rest of the band to move forward, and we feel that is not fair to their bandmates.
+If your camper would potentially need to miss any part of camp, we kindly ask that you register them for another session or wait until next year when they can attend the whole time.

 Can my camper attend more than one session/week of GRRR?